quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 Now for the fun part: building our [StreamingDataFrame](../../processing.md#introduction-to-streamingdataframe), often shorthanded to "SDF".

+SDF allows manipulating the message value in a dataframe-like fashion using various operations.

-We initialize it, and then continue re-assigning to the same variable (`sdf`) as we add operations until we are finished with it.
+After initializing, we continue re-assigning to the same `sdf` variable as we add operations.

-Also notice that we pass our input `Topic` (from the previous step) to it.
+(Also: notice that we pass our input `Topic` from the previous step to it.)

 ### Prep Data for Windowing